immigrant to America from Ireland and progenitor of a

-In "Parish of Clonsilla" there is no record of
+In "Parish of Clonsilla"

-"Robert" as a son of this Simon.
-The only specific reference to a son of Simon is the following reference to Simon's death:
+The only specific reference to a son of Simon

-His death took place about 1650, and he left several children, including his heir, Thomas Luttrell, but it was some time before the latter enjoyed the estates to which he had succeded.
+"His death took place about 1650, and he left several children, including his heir, Thomas Luttrell, but it was some time before the latter enjoyed the estates to which he had succeded."

 It was during this Simon's lifetime that the Parliamentarians under Cromwell seized power in Britain.
 Luttrellstown was "seized upon as a country residence, by one of the authorities of the Parliament, Colonel John Hewson, who had been appointed Governor of Dublin."
 In 1663, Luttrellstown was restored toThomas Luttrell.
 "During the Commonwealth the Luttrells resided in Dublin", eventually.
 The Cromwellians dispossessed all Catholics from their estates.
 "In the case of Thomas Luttrell, of Luttrelstown, in the

 Obviously, if Robert Luttrell, the immigrant to America, was this Simon Luttrell's son, his birth date would be prior to 1650,

 Note: Due to the multiple "Simon" references on this page, Simon Luttrell (highlighted in green) refers to the same individual.